uddavdhakal190/OnlineMarketplace/README.md

 # O Mart - C2C Marketplace Platform (Finland)

-A complete consumer-to-consumer marketplace platform built with the MERN stack, designed for Finland.
-Users can buy and sell new products with secure payment processing in Euros (€).
+A simple, community-driven consumer-to-consumer marketplace platform built with the MERN stack, designed exclusively for Finland.
+Users can buy and sell new products through direct contact with sellers.

 ## 🚀 Features

 ### Core Features
-- **User Authentication**: Secure JWT-based authentication with role-based access (Buyer/Seller/Admin)
+- **User Authentication**: Secure JWT-based authentication with any email address
 - **Product Management**: Create, edit, delete, and manage product listings
 - **Product Browsing**: Advanced search, filtering, and categorization
-- **Admin Panel**: Complete admin dashboard for managing products, users, and orders
+- **Admin Panel**: Complete admin dashboard for managing products and users
-- **Payment Processing**: Stripe integration for secure payments in Euros (€)
+- **Direct Contact**: Buyers contact sellers directly via email or phone
 - **Finland Only**: Marketplace available exclusively in Finland
-- **Finnish Localization**: All prices in Euros, Finnish postal codes, and location support
+- **Finnish Localization**: All prices in Euros (€), Finnish postal codes, and location support
-- **Order Management**: Track orders from creation to delivery
 - **Image Upload**: Cloudinary integration for product images
+- **Mark as Sold**: Sellers can manually mark products as sold
 - **Responsive Design**: Mobile-first design with Tailwind CSS
+- **New Products Only**: All products are brand new

 ### User Roles
-- **Buyers**: Browse products, make purchases, track orders
-- **Sellers**: Create product listings, manage inventory, track sales
-- **Admins**: Approve products, manage users, view analytics
+- **Users**: Can both buy and sell products (all registered users)
+- **Admins**: Manage products and users (cannot buy or sell)

+### Product Categories
+- Electronics
+- Fashion
+- Sports & Outdoors
+- Books & Media
+- Toys & Games
+- Health & Beauty
+- Other

 ## 🛠️ Tech Stack